 then current is measured just before the next small step.
 In general, it is recommended to measure sweep experiments at

 , which is the default setting.
-More on the alpha parameter is found elsewhere within the knowledgebase.

 Figure 9.
 Potentiostatic Approximation of a Linear Sweep (Micro View)

 Threshold defines the frequency of sampling.
 There are two options from the dropdown which are "Default" and "None."
 Additionally, a specific current interval can be added by typing a numeric value into the dropdown box and selecting the appropriate units.
 Briefly, the options can be described as follows: